gxercavins/image-api/README.md

 You can then view the application at http://localhost:5000

+### Deploying to IBM Cloud Private using Helm

+To see how to deploy this docker application into IBM Cloud Private, refer to the documentation [here](HELM_DEPLOY_ICP.md).

 ## Dependencies
 Python installation needs the `PIL` library (image processing), `flask` with its dependencies (`werkzeug`, `jinja2`, `markupsafe`, `itsdangerous`), testing libraries (`unittest` and `requests`) and `gunicorn` to provide an entrypoint for the live deployment.
 It is recommended to use the provided `requirements.txt` file:
 ```